Trade Republic Fees Explained

 FX: embedded, not itemised

 Trade Republic accounts are euro-denominated.
-When you buy a non-euro asset, currency conversion is handled internally via LS Exchange.
-Unlike DEGIRO’s explicit 0.25% FX line, the cost is baked into the spread — estimated at ~0.10–0.25% depending on currency pair and liquidity.
+When you buy a non-euro asset, currency conversion is handled internally as part of execution — under both Best Price and Direct Price — and is not broken out as a separate line item.
+Unlike DEGIRO’s explicit 0.25% FX line, this cost is baked into the execution spread.
+No independently verified rate is available yet under the new model.

 FX can also appear after purchase.
 Dividends or ETF distributions received in a non-euro currency may be converted back to euros via LS Exchange, adding a further implicit cost.
 For investors using accumulating EUR-denominated UCITS ETFs, this is typically not visible — the fund handles USD exposure internally.